 - Scouting.
 Next to driving and admiring the view from a window, it’s probably one of the best parts of motorhome wild camping in the UK.
 However, you can also turn this entertaining activity into something useful.
 If you’re driving in an unfamiliar area and you’re looking for an overnight parking spot, consider getting out of your motorhome and stretching out your legs.
 Go on a little scouting mission to get to know the terrain, look for turnouts, or see if you can find a place to park your vehicle.
 This way, you may find great parking spots, amazing viewpoints, or quite the opposite – you’ll learn that you must turn away because the terrain gets too difficult.
 If you’re travelling with kids, take them with you – they’ll always enjoy a little scouting adventure.

 A road trip in a motorhome in the UK is a true one-of-a-kind experience.
 The landscapes, wilderness, and going off the grid, even for a little while, can give you that unforgettable feeling of freedom and make you want to hit the road again.
-There are so many places you can visit, be it in England, Wales, Cornwall, or Scotland.
+There are so many places and campsites you can visit, be it in England, Wales, Cornwall, or Scotland.
 Even if you only want to stay somewhere overnight, a wild camping motorhome trip can turn into a great adventure for the whole family.

 Still, before you go anywhere, you need to remember several aspects of motorhome wild camping.
 Don’t leave without performing a quick check-up of your vehicle, and make sure you know how to behave on the road, especially when you’re driving to unfamiliar locations where the terrain can be challenging, to say the least.
 Pack up all of your motorhome essentials and accessories to ensure you’ll camp in comfortable conditions.
 Remember about some of the best practices of wild camping in your motorhome, van, or campervan.
 And, more importantly, make sure that wherever you decide to stay, you can actually do it legally – otherwise, you’ll be asked to move and you may end up wasting several hours looking for another suitable spot.